-HPQ NANO Silicon Powders Inc, is a stand-alone Corporation that will finance the Research and Development programs and manage the future commercialisation of Nanoscale Silicon (Si) materials made with the $PUREVAP^{TM} NSiR$ .
+HPQ NANO Silicon Powders Inc, is a stand-alone Corporation that will finance the Research and Development programs and manage the future commercialisation of Nanoscale Silicon (Si) materials made with the $PUREVAP^{TM}$ NSiR.

-- HPQ NANO will pay PyroGenesis, on an annual basis, and until conversion, the following minimum royalty (Nano-Royalty) on the gross sales of nano materials produced with the PUREVAPTM NSiR Process and Systems: - > For 2021, the greater of 10% of HPQ NANO gross sales or fifty thousand dollars (CDN\$50,000); - For 2022, the greater of 10% of HPQ NANO gross sales or one hundred thousand dollars (CDN\$100,000); - For 2023, the greater of 10% of HPQ NANO gross sales or one hundred and fifty thousand dollars (CDN\$150,000); - > For 2024 and beyond, the greater of 10% of HPQ NANO gross sales or two hundred thousand dollars (CDN\$200,000). - PyroGenesis is being granted the right to convert, at any time and at its sole discretion, it Royalty into a 50% equity stake in HPQ NANO.
+- HPQ NANO will pay PyroGenesis, on an annual basis, and until conversion, the following minimum royalty (Nano-Royalty) on the gross sales of nano materials produced with the PUREVAPTM NSiR Process and Systems: - > For 2021, the greater of 10% of HPQ NANO gross sales or fifty thousand dollars (CDN\$50,000); - > For 2022, the greater of 10% of HPQ NANO gross sales or one hundred thousand dollars (CDN\$100,000); - > For 2023, the greater of 10% of HPQ NANO gross sales or one hundred and fifty thousand dollars (CDN\$150,000); - > For 2024 and beyond, the greater of 10% of HPQ NANO gross sales or two hundred thousand dollars (CDN\$200,000). - PyroGenesis is being granted the right to convert, at any time and at its sole discretion, it Royalty into a 50% equity stake in HPQ NANO.

-On June 11, 2020 HPQ annouced that it had signed a non-disclosure agreement ("NDA") with an advanced materials developer for the purposes of exchanging technical information and sending silicon samples produced by the PUREVAPTM Nano Silicon Reactor (NSIR) for energy storage applications testing.
+On June 11, 2020 HPQ annouced that it had signed a non-disclosure agreement ("NDA") with an advanced materials developer for the purposes of exchanging technical information and sending silicon samples produced by the $PUREVAP^{TM}$ NSIR for energy storage applications testing.
 For industry competitive reasons, and according to the terms of the NDA, the identity of the advanced materials developer must remain confidential.

-On April 15, 2020, HPQ announced promising results emanating from electrochemical performance tests performed on materials produced with our GEN2 PUREVAPTM Quartz Reduction Reactor ("QRR").
+On April 15, 2020, HPQ announced promising results emanating from electrochemical performance tests performed on materials produced with our GEN2 PUREVAPTM QRR.

-Tests conducted at the Institut National de Recherche Scientifique (INRS), on material produced with the GEN2 PUREVAPTM QRR ("GEN2"), demonstrated its potential to advantageously replace graphite in Lithium-ion (Li-ion) batteries while limiting the disadvantages inherent to silicon anodes.

-The tests on material produced with the GEN2 are part of a series of initiatives being undertaken by HPQ in order to become a producer of silicon (Si) materials suitable for the next generation Li-Ion batteries.
-The tests were completed at the Centre Énergie Matériaux Télécommunications (EMT) of the INRS by Professor Lionel ROUÉ under an NSERC Engage Grant and a NSERC Engage plus Grant.

-The exact composition of the material produced with the GEN2 as well as how the electrodes used in the tests were prepared are trade secrets of HPQ.
+- Tests conducted at the Institut National de Recherche Scientifique (INRS), on material produced with the GEN2 PUREVAPTM QRR ("GEN2"), demonstrated its potential to advantageously replace graphite in Lithium-ion (Li-ion) batteries while limiting the disadvantages inherent to silicon anodes. - The tests on material produced with the GEN2 are part of a series of initiatives being undertaken by HPQ in order to become a producer of silicon (Si) materials suitable for the next generation Lilon batteries.
+The tests were completed at the Centre Énergie Matériaux Télécommunications (EMT) of the INRS by Professor Lionel ROUÉ under an NSERC Engage Grant and a NSERC Engage plus Grant. - The exact composition of the material produced with the GEN2 as well as how the electrodes used in the tests were prepared are trade secrets of HPQ.
 HPQ will take the necessary steps to protect this invention.
 As part of this research project, HPQ retains all intellectual property rights in relation to this invention.

-On January 15, 2020, HPQ announced that the PUREVAPTM GEN 2 reactor has been modified and has successfully produced spherical nano-powders from silicon metal with a primary size <500 nanometers (<0.5 $\mu$ ).
+On January 15, 2020, HPQ announced that the PUREVAPTM GEN 2 QRR was used to do a proof-of-concept test that validated it capability of successfully producing spherical nano-powders from silicon metal with a primary size <500 nanometers (<0.5 μ).